Mark Pretti Nature Tours, L.L.C.

 Home Up

-To the north, in the Sierra Juarez, we'll enjoy rich cloud forest and have good opportunities to find the endemic dwarf jay as well as gray-barred wren, golden-browed and red warblers, spot-crowned woodcreeper, collared towhee, chestnut-capped and rufous-capped brush-finches, and gray-breasted wood-wren.
+To the north, in the Sierra Juarez, we'll enjoy rich Madrean forest with spectacularly large agaves and numerous flowering plants.
+We'll have opportunities to find the endemic dwarf jay as well as gray-barred wren, golden-browed and red warblers, spot-crowned woodcreeper, collared towhee, chestnut-capped and rufous-capped brushfinches, amethyst-throated and blue-throated mountain-gems, mountain trogon, russet nightingale-thrush, and gray-breasted wood-wren.
+We'll also enjoy a superb lunch at a mountain restaurant that serves the best chiles rellenos I've ever had.

 Our journey combines exciting birding, rich natural history, outstanding food, the warm hospitality of the people of Oaxaca, and a suite of memorable cultural experiences.
-These include a visit to a Zapotec village renowned for its fine weaving, a tour of the ancient ruins of Monte Alban, a visit to the Oaxaca Cultural Museum, a tour of Finca El Pacifico (a bird-rich, shade grown, organic coffee plantation), and the trip highlight, a day of culture, cuisine, and botany with Susana Trilling of Seasons of My Heart Cooking School.
+These include a visit with one of the master Zapotec weavers, a tour of the ancient ruins of Monte Alban and Yagul, a visit to the Oaxaca Cultural Museum, a tour of Finca El Pacifico (a bird-rich, shade grown, organic coffee plantation), a visit to a chocolate maker, and the trip highlight, a day of culture, cuisine, and ethnobotany with the staff of Seasons of My Heart Cooking School.

-Cost will be $2650-2750 per person, double occupancy, and includes all meals, lodging, and transportation from Oaxaca City.
+Led by Mark Pretti and local guide Benito Hernandez, the cost is $3550 per person, double occupancy, and includes all meals, lodging, entrance fees, and transportation from Oaxaca City to Puerto Escondido.
+The single supplement is $550.
 Limited to 8 participants.

 Detailed itinerary and references available upon request.